Paul London: Teaming with Brian Kendrick (2005–2008)

 On the December 16 episode of Velocity, London and Kendrick remade their image, wearing theatrical masks to the ring and matching vests and shorts.
-On the April 7, 2006 episode of SmackDown!, London and Kendrick defeated WWE Tag Team Champions MNM in a non-title match.
+On the April 7, 2006, episode of SmackDown!, London and Kendrick defeated WWE Tag Team Champions MNM in a non-title match.
 They developed a winning streak over the champions, including singles victories for both Kendrick and London over Johnny Nitro and Joey Mercury, respectively.
-London and Kendrick won the WWE Tag Team Championship at Judgment Day, marking consecutive victories for London and Kendrick over MNM.
-On August 11, K. C. James and Idol Stevens defeated the champions in a non-title match, igniting a feud between the two teams.
+London and Kendrick won the WWE Tag Team Championship at Judgment Day on May 21, marking consecutive victories for London and Kendrick over MNM.
+On the August 11 episode of SmackDown!, K. C. James and Idol Stevens defeated the champions in a non-title match, igniting a feud between the two teams.
 During the rivalry, WWE Diva Ashley Massaro began accompanying London and Kendrick to the ring to act as a valet and combat the actions of James and Stevens' manager Michelle McCool.

 They soon began a losing streak to the team of William Regal and Dave Taylor.
 Regal defeated both team members in singles matches and on the December 8 episode of SmackDown!, Kendrick and London lost a tag team match to the pair.
-As a result, they were scheduled to defend the championship against Regal and Taylor at Armageddon; at the event, the match was changed to a four-way ladder match also involving MNM and The Hardys.
+As a result, they were scheduled to defend the championship against Regal and Taylor at Armageddon on December 17; at Armageddon, the match was changed to a four-way ladder match also involving MNM and The Hardys.
 London and Kendrick won the match and retained the championship.
 On the January 12, 2007, episode of SmackDown!
 London and Kendrick successfully retained their championship against Regal and Taylor in a traditional tag team match.